aitorvs/auto-parcel/README.md

 ## Usage

 The use of the library is very simple.
-You just implement an abstract `Parcelable`-to-be class and AutoParcel will do the rest.
+Just create an abstract `Parcelable`-to-be class, annotate it with `@AutoParcel` and it will do the rest.

 ```java
 import com.aitorvs.autoparcel.AutoParcel;